TharushiJay/TharushiJay.github.io/_pages/about.md

 News
 ======
+* **Aug 2025** : Our paper "Demonstrating TACT: Tunable Accuracy-Cost Trade-offs for Semantic Image Filtering" is accepted to VLDB 2026!
+See you in Boston.
+* **Jun 2026** : I joined the Systems Research Group at Google as a Student Researcher for the summer.
 * **Dec 2025** : I passed my A-Exam!
 I am officially a PhD candidate at Cornell CIS.
 * **Jul 2025** : Our paper "CEDAR: A System for Cost-Efficient Data-Driven Claim Verification" is accepted to VLDB 2025!
 * **Mar 2025** : Our paper "Demonstrating CEDAR: A System for Cost-Efficient Data-Driven Claim Verification" is accepted to SIGMOD 2025!